openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 Microsoft Visual Studio 2017
 ---------------------------------
 Install the latest version of [Microsoft Visual Studio 2017](https://www.visualstudio.com/downloads/).
-Visual Studio 2017's cmake support is required for building the Open Enclave SDK.
+Visual Studio 2017's CMake support (ver 3.12 or above) is required for building the Open Enclave SDK.
 For more information about cmake support, refer to https://blogs.msdn.microsoft.com/vcblog/2016/10/05/cmake-support-in-visual-studio/